 The Caraway plant has been present for 5,000 years and more.
 It is native to Egypt and other Mediterranean countries.
 It grows in sunny dry places.
 It has a spicy flavor, that is why some culinary experts use it in oriental dishes in places like India and Mexico.

-It also makes the immune system of the body stronger and fights viruses that bring cough, colds and flu.
+- It also makes the immune system of the body stronger and fights viruses that bring cough, and makes a great remedy for colds and flu.

 Administering Caraway Solution

 You can easily make an infusion by taking 2 teaspoons of Caraway seeds and mixing them in a cup of boiling water.
 Leave the solution for 15 minutes and administer this before every meal.
 This is great for children who easily lose appetite.

 For poultices, simply warm seeds and place it in clean gauze and apply it on the stomach area of children who have intestinal worms or other digestive ailments.